PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

     },
     ```

-Run the following command to compile the code:
+Run the following commands to compile the code,

 ```shell
 cd ~/ros2_ws
 colcon_build
 ```

-To see it working, first run the robot in simulation by running the following command in one terminal
+To see it working, first run the robot in simulation by running the following command in one terminal,

 ```shell
 source ~/ros2_ws/install/setup.bash
 ros2 launch parc_robot_bringup task1_launch.py
 ```

-And run the following command in another terminal to run this new program:
+And run the following commands in another terminal to run this new program,

 ```shell
 source ~/ros2_ws/install/setup.bash
 ros2 run test_publisher robot_publisher.py
 ```

-If you have set up everything well, you should see the robot moving in Gazebo as below:
+If you have set up everything well, you should see the robot moving in Gazebo as below,

 ![publisher demo](assets/getting_started_demo.gif)